55+ things to do on vacation in Michigan

 Michigan has so many great things to see and do.
 Our family has had many vacations in Michigan and attended a few festivals that we just had to see.
-We have compiled a list of some great things to see and do in Michigan.
+We have compiled a list of vacation ideas to do in Michigan.
 They are grouped by area of Michigan to help you find things in the area you may be traveling.
-There are over 50 things to do on vacation listed.
+There are over 55 things to do on vacation listed.
 Check back here as we will be adding to the list of what you can do on vacation in Michigan.

 Over 15 things to do on Frankenmuth – What you can see and do around Frankenmuth.